How do I contact Ohio Job and Family Services?

 You may also call 1-877-644-6562, email UI_respond@jfs.ohio.gov or chat online with a Virtual Assistant.
 Note: Click on the links below to learn more about our services and programs

-What does Ohio Job and Family Services do?
+What does the Ohio Department of Job and Family Services do?

-The Ohio Department of Job and Family Services offers a wide range of assistance for Ohioans.
-This includes employment and training assistance, unemployment benefits, cash assistance, food assistance, child care, child and adult protective services, adoption, and child support.
+The Ohio Department of Job and Family Services supervises the state’s public assistance, employment services, unemployment insurance, child and adult protective services, adoption, child care, and child support programs.